Rocky Mountain Rangers: First World War

 With the advent of the First World War, the 102nd Regiment Rocky Mountain Rangers was placed on active service for local protection duties.
 In 1916 the unit raised the 172nd Battalion Canadian Expeditionary Force for overseas deployment.
 On arrival overseas the battalion was dispersed to augment other Canadian infantry units.
 Although the men did not fight as Rocky Mountain Rangers, the regiment was awarded battle honours by virtue of their contribution in the battles of Arras, 1917, Hill 70, Ypres 1917, Amiens, Hindenburg Line and Valenciennes.
 Princess Patricia of Connaught presented a set of unofficial colours to the 172nd battalion in 1916.
-The Battle Honours were emblazoned on the colours after the war.
+The battle honours were emblazoned on the colours after the war.

 The 102nd Regiment continued to serve in a reserve capacity for much of the war.
 One of its tasking was to staff internment camps at Revelstoke, Mara Lake and Vernon.
 The 102nd also provided substantial numbers to the 54th (Kootenay) Battalion of the CEF.
 In 1917 the 172nd Battalion was reduced to nil and disbanded to be perpetuated by The Rocky Mountain Rangers.
 In 1920 the regiment renamed The Rocky Mountain Rangers and reorganized to four companies.
 The unit organization remained basically the same until the start of the Second World War.

 Second World War

 In August 1939 the regiment was called out for local defence duties, to guard vulnerable points along the CPR/CNR railways.
 This task was taken over by the Royal Canadian Mounted Police by early 1940 as the regiment was down to almost nil strength due to reinforcement drafts to other active units.

 In June 1940 the regiment, re-designated The Rocky Mountain Rangers CASF, was ordered to mobilise to full wartime strength.
 The active service 1st Battalion was employed on west-coast defence duties in various communities in the Vancouver area, Prince Rupert and on Vancouver Island.
 During one notable deployment, the battalion marched from Kamloops to Vancouver as a training exercise under simulated war conditions.
-The 500 km march took 14 days with temperatures reaching 40 degrees Celsius.
-This march was re-enacted by the unit's serving members in 1998.
+The 500 km march took 14 days with temperatures reaching 40 °C. This march was re-enacted by the unit's serving members in 1998.

 The situation developing in the Pacific presented a real and immediate threat to the Pacific coast and the BC interior.
-To meet this threat the reserve unit, now re-designated the 2nd Battalion, was assigned to the 39 (Reserve) Brigade Group and tasked to provide protection of vulnerable industrial points along the CPR railroad lines in the interior and to recruit and train as part of a brigade group in defence of the west coast.
+To meet this threat the reserve unit, now re-designated the 2nd Battalion, was assigned to the 39 (Reserve) Brigade Group and tasked to provide protection of vulnerable industrial points along the CPR railway lines in the interior and to recruit and train as part of a brigade group in defence of the west coast.
 With its headquarters remaining in Kamloops, the battalion was spread along the main and southern CPR rail lines from Ashcroft in the west to Fernie in the east.